 Frequently Asked Questions

-Working with a financial planning firm, especially if you’ve never worked with one before, can feel like an uncertain experience.
+Working with a financial planning practice, especially if you’ve never worked with one before, can feel like an uncertain experience.
 To ease your mind, we’ve put together the following list of frequently asked questions.

 What licenses do you hold?